- 1. Havit RGB Headphones Stand with 2 USB Ports

 To help you select the best headphone stand, we have reviewed the options available, from basic stands to the more advanced USB headphone stand models, ideal for gamers.
 We also look at the key features you should consider when you are making a decision.
 If you have carefully purchased attractive, expensive headphones, then it would be a shame to damage them or hide them away by not having appropriate headphone stands.

-And while you are uncluttering your desk, it may be worthwhile investing in a wireless charger so reduce the number of cables you have floating around.
+And while you are uncluttering your desk, it may be worthwhile investing in a wireless charger to reduce the number of cables you have floating around or in a triple monitor stand for achieving additional desk space.

 Our best choice for a headphone stand is the Havit RGB USB Headphone Stand.
 This stand is approximately 28cm tall and has a non-slip, weighted rubber base that gives you stability and ensures your headphone set is suspended above the desk, safe from wear and tear.
 The stand also has five lighting settings, so you can change the LED colour at the touch of a button to fit your mood or gaming environment.
 Alternatively, you can switch the light off entirely if it is a distraction.